• About

 • Check out my article on building a database of eco-fiction at Climate Literacy in Education.

-• Check out my talk with Marjorie Kellogg about our eco-novels (including Bird Song: A Novella) at Climate Writers.
+• I talked with Marjorie Kellogg about our eco-novels (including Bird Song: A Novella) at Climate Writers.

 • Thanks to Nightbeats’ Behind the Scenes for interviewing me about The Stolen Child.